DaveBenham/VenomModules/README.md

 If both inputs are polyphonic, but one input has fewer channels than the other, then missing channels are treated as constant 0V.

 ### Scale output
-This polyphonic output outputs all the V/Oct values for the scale starting at the Scale Root, plus the first note of the next scale pseudo-octave up.
+This polyphonic output produces all the V/Oct values for the scale starting at the Scale Root, through the first note of the next scale one scale pseudo-octave up.
 The number of channels will be the Scale Length + 1.

 This output can also be used as an extended chord rooted at the Scale Root.
+Simply define the intervals between the notes in your chord, patch the root of the chord to the Scale Root input, and leave the IN input unpatched.

 ### Standard Venom Context Menus
 [Venom Themes](#themes) and [Parameter Locks and Custom Defaults](#parameter-locks-and-custom-defaults) are available via standard Venom context menus.